 Testing Apps on a Simulator vs. Emulator vs. Real Device

 Real devices, on the one hand, come with great value and benefits but also with their own set of costs.
-Simulators and emulators are also beneficial and can deliver unique value to both developers and testers, but also have drawbacks.
+Mobile simulators and emulators are also beneficial and can deliver unique value to both developers and testers, but also have drawbacks.

 Keep reading to learn about simulators vs. emulators and real devices.
+Understand the key differences between emulators and simulators.
 And learn when to use each for testing apps.

 What Is a Real Device in Mobile Testing?